 Emerge Australia will be making an organisational submission to the Federal Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
-We have created two short surveys to help us to develop a submission that is representative of people’s experiences of living with ME/CFS, and that of their carers, across Australia.

 In 2018, Emerge Australia launched a paper petition to demand better access to the NDIS for people with ME/CFS.
 After gathering 1400 signatures, it was tabled in Parliament by Greens MP Adam Bandt on 5 December 2018.
 We launched the same petition online and over 10,273 people signed.